- Eyelashes

 Whether you're just starting your journey as a lash artist or experimenting at home, mastering lash extensions takes time, patience, and the right tools.
 Even seasoned professionals once made the same mistakes most beginners face today.
 But don’t worry—we’ve got your back (and your lashes).
 Below, we’ll walk through 10 common beginner mistakes and how to fix them, plus product recommendations from GladGirl to help you lash like a pro.

-Issue: Failing to clean the natural lashes before application leads to poor retention.
+Issue: Failing to clean natural lashes before application results in poor retention.
 Oils, makeup, and debris prevent adhesives from bonding properly.

-Fix: Use a lash-safe cleanser like GladGirl Lash Shampoo and Cleansing Brushes to prep lashes thoroughly.
+Fix: Use a lash-safe cleanser like GladGirl Wash & Wink Lash Shampoo and Cleansing Brushes to prep lashes thoroughly.
+Additionally, a lash primer can be used with micro brushes to remove stubborn natural oils that build up on the natural lashes.

 Issue: Not all lashes fit every eye shape.
 A dramatic D curl might overwhelm hooded eyes, while J curls may look too subtle on almond eyes.

-Issue: Many clients unknowingly ruin their extensions by exposing them to steam, oil, or makeup removers.
+Issue: Many clients unknowingly ruin their extensions by not keeping them clean and exposing them to steam, oil, makeup or makeup removers not formulated for eyelash extensions.

-Fix: Send clients home with an aftercare kit, including Lash Shampoo, spoolie brushes, and a printed care card.
+Fix: Send clients home with an aftercare kit, including Lash Shampoo, lash brush, spoolie brushes, and a fill-in appointment reminder and aftercare printed card.

 Issue: Using old, dried-out glue or dull tweezers can sabotage your work.

-Fix: Always replace adhesive every 4–6 weeks and keep backup application tools on hand.
+Fix: Always replace adhesive every 4–6 weeks (depending on how often you're lashing) and keep backup application tools on hand.
+Eyelash Extension Tweezer Cleaner can remove glue buildup and extend the lift of your tweezers.

 Issue: Speed comes with experience.
 Rushing can lead to messy placement, uneven sets, and unhappy clients.